Rifat1493/Zaprove/README.md

 *   **Microservice Architecture**: The application is broken down into logical, independently deployable services for better scalability and maintenance.
 *   **Service Discovery**: Utilizes Netflix Eureka for dynamic registration and discovery of services within the ecosystem.
 *   **Asynchronous Messaging**: Employs Apache Kafka for reliable, asynchronous communication between services, ensuring loose coupling and resilience.
-*   **Centralized Logging**: Integrates with an ELK stack (Elasticsearch, Logstash, Kibana) for centralized log aggregation and analysis.

 *   **Comprehensive Monitoring**: Features a monitoring solution with Prometheus for metrics collection and Grafana for visualization, including a pre-configured JVM dashboard.
 *   **Relational Data Store**: Uses PostgreSQL for persistent data storage, managed via pgAdmin.
 *   **Containerized Deployment**: The entire application stack is containerized using Docker and orchestrated with Docker Compose for easy setup and deployment.